aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 When the file is successfully compiled, you should notice that a new file with a `.class` extension has been created: This is our compiled `class`.
 Now, we can actually run the code with the command `java HowdyPardner`.
 (That's right — we can't run a file until it's compiled.
 A file with a `.java` extension won't run, but a compiled file with the `.class` extension will run.)

-Once we start using the Eclipse IDE, we won't have to do any of this.
+Once we start using an IDE like IntelliJ or Eclipse, we won't have to do any of this.
 The application will automatically compile our code when we save the file, and you can run the file by clicking one button.

 ## Variable Declaration (5 min)